FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/t_about_exits_zos.md

     Samples for the ACCESS (CEXADLL), Beginning-of-Transfer(CEXBDLL), CATALOG (CEXEDLL), or FILE (CEXFDLL) are provided, and contain the steps required for a Transfer CFT EXIT:

     -   The main entry point, ‘`callexig*`’, is exported and is called by the Transfer CFT EXIT loader.
-    -   The <span class="code">init </span>function, where the name is free, and samples use the EXAINI, EXEINI, EXFINI and EXBINI names.
+    -   The `init `function, where the name is free, and samples use the EXAINI, EXEINI, EXFINI and EXBINI names.
 The `init `function returns the Transfer CFT EXIT run function address.
-    -   The <span class="code">run </span>function, where the name is free, and samples use the EXAXMP1, EXEXMP1, EXFXMP1, and EXBXMP1 names.
+    -   The `run `function, where the name is free, and samples use the EXAXMP1, EXEXMP1, EXFXMP1, and EXBXMP1 names.
     -   Exits must be compiled with the options: LANG(EXTENDED), RENT, DLL, LONGNAME.
     -   An example of a call to Transfer CFT APIs within an exit is provided in the CEXEDLL sample.